 What is the aftercare for stretch mark laser treatment?

-While laser treatment for stretch marks is very long lasting, results are best maintained if you take care of your skin and practice strict sun avoidance.
-It is important to use sunblock and moisturizer or lotions to the area treated with stretch marks.
+While laser treatment for stretch marks is very long-lasting, results are best maintained if you take care of your skin and practice strict sun avoidance.
+It is important to use sunblock and moisturizer or lotions on the area treated with stretch marks.

 How old do you have to be to get laser stretch mark removal?